Udaykumar0421/GithubDemo/README.md

 # GithubDemo
-This is a respo to demostrate the usage of githup
+This is a respo to demostrate the usage of github.......